 Maui – just the word is enough to relax me.
 The warm tropical air, the swaying palm trees, the beautiful scenery, the blue soothing ocean and ‘island time’.
-After 15 years I finally made it back to Maui, and now that I have a blog decided I would share some of my experiences and also provide suggestions for things to do if you’re lucky enough to go there (plus it gives me a chance to re-live my trip).
-First and foremost, if you go to Maui make sure you give yourself time to just relax!
-Don’t be so intent on trying to do every activity that you don’t give yourself time for what Maui’s best for, getting away from it all and just relaxing.
+After 15 years I finally made it back to Maui, and I’d love to share some of my experiences and also provide suggestions for things to do if you’re lucky enough to go there (plus it gives me a chance to re-live my trip).
+First and foremost, if you go to Maui make sure you give yourself time just to relax.
+Don’t be so intent on trying to do every activity that you don’t give yourself time for what Maui’s best known, getting away from it all and just relaxing.
 Set aside a few days with no particular plans, hang out at the beach and soak in the sun, take long walks and enjoy the beautiful sunsets.
 With that said, here’s Good Dinner Mom’s top ten things to do in Maui.

 Top Ten Maui Activities from our Trip – in no particular order except #1

 #1 – Go to a luau, just something you have to do once in your life.
 During my previous two trips to Maui my husband and I had no particular desire to go to a luau, but it was the first thing my son mentioned once he found out we were going.
 I’m glad he did because it was one of the highlights of our trip.
 Amazing food, a beautiful setting and a great show.
 If you go make sure it’s a good one.
 They can be a little pricey, but for all you get we thought it was well worth it.
 We stayed in Wailea and went to the Te Au Moana luau at the Wailea Marriot, which is the luau to attend if you’re on the southwest end of the island.
 The most famous and popular is the Old Lahaina luau, if you want go to this one you need to get your tickets several weeks in advance.
 Another is the Feast at Le-Le.
 You can find others online.